rndprdn/react-saga/README.md

 # React-Saga

-A simple application of learning result redux-saga with unsplash for image and reqres for dummy account
+A simple application of learning result redux-saga,

+with unsplash for image and reqres for dummy account

 fake account login :